Heron-Repositories/Heron/Heron/docs/source/documentation/node_types.rst

 numpy arrays, each array corresponding to one of the Node's outputs, which Heron will deal with from that point on (again see :doc:`writing_new_nodes`).

+Before the worker function is called for the first time Heron will establish a connection between the worker process and the Heron one.
+That involves checking that the parameters set in the Node GUI can pass in the worker process ( and thus be seen by the worker function).
+Heron tries to establish this connection by trying run the initialisation function of the worker script until it gets a True return of up unitl it has tried NUMBER_OF_INITIAL_PARAMETER_UPDATES times (which comes first).
+If it fails, it stops trying to communicate and allows the worker process to kill itself.
+If it succeeds it then runs the worker function for the Source Nodes or establishes the callback functionality of the worker function for the Transform and Sink Nodes.

-Heron will call the worker_function of a Node if there are new data in AND the previous call has returned.
+Heron will call the worker_function of a Transform or Sink Node if there are new data in AND the previous call has returned.
 If any new data arrive at the Node's input and the worker_function from the previous call is still running then Heron will drop the new data which will be lost.

 .. warning::
     Heron has no buffer to hold any messages that come into a Node that is